raspberrypilearning/getting-started-with-minecraft-pi/worksheet.md

 We are going to have some fun with Minecraft Pi and the chat window.

-To begin, you will need to be able to write Python code into a text editor.
-For this you can use the text editor nano in a terminal window.

-1. Begin by double clicking the LXTerminal icon on the desktop to open a terminal window and entering the following commands to run Minecraft:
+1. Start by double clicking the LXTerminal icon on the desktop to open a terminal window and entering the following commands to run Minecraft:

     ```bash
     cd mcpi